 8 Surprisingly Damaging Foods for Your Teeth

-But there are otherwise healthy foods that can damage them as well.
+But there are otherwise healthy foods, like almonds and blueberries, that can damage them as well.
 However, that is not a reason to avoid those foods, as most of the ones included below are still important to a healthy diet.
 Follow the suggestions below so you can recognize potentially harmful foods and combat their ill effects before they do damage to your teeth.

 How harmful can frozen water be?
 Plenty, if you’re chomping on it rather than just allowing it to cool your beverage.
 The extreme cold and hardness of ice can have a negative effect on your tooth enamel.
 Enamel is the protective surface on your teeth.
 Chewing ice wears the enamel down and can lead to tooth fractures.
 The best way to avoid damage from ice is to resist the urge to chew on it.

 Almonds are a great source of vitamin E and healthy fats, but when it

 comes to your teeth, whole almonds can do battle with your pearly whites.
 Their hard texture and shape put stress on teeth when you bite down.
 Fractures of the teeth are not uncommon with this superfood.
 To avoid this, eat almond slivers instead of whole almonds.
 They’re easier on the jaw and less likely to cause cracks.

 Citrus fruits and strawberries are full of vitamin C and high in fiber, but their high acidity is hard on the enamel.
 When tooth enamel erodes away, there’s nothing that can be done to fully restore it.
 Without the protective layer of enamel, you’ll be more susceptible to cavities and experience pain when exposed to changes in temperature from hot or cold beverages.